For The Woodland Trust

 Water and soil protection

-By transitioning the land from arable use to woodland, the project reduces surface water runoff and soil erosion.
-This protects the water quality of the pingos by lowering the risk of nutrient enrichment and sediment mobilisation.
+Adjacent to the woodland creation site are several pingos, which are rare relict periglacial landforms.
+By transitioning the surrounding land from arable use to woodland and wood pasture, the project reduces surface water runoff which in turn protects the water quality of these rare and vulnerable habitats by lowering the risk of nutrients, chemicals and sediment depositing into them.

 Tree protection and sustainable establishment